Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - T.R.A.N.S.I.T.I.O.N.S.: Transition function takes the Running state and an Anput Nsymbol, leading to a Successor state and potentially an Input Tape Output (represents the core operation of FSMs where the state changes based on input and may produce output).

-- A.C.C.E.P.T.: Accepting state – the Conclusion point where the input string is Considered Eligible based on the FSM’s transitions (focuses on the state where a valid input sequence is recognized).
+- A.C.C.E.P.T.: Accepting state – the Conclusion point where the input string is Considered Eligible based on the FSM’s transitions (focuses on the state where a valid input sequence is recognised).

-- COFFEE (Complete, Observable, Finite, Functional, and Evolving): This playful mnemonic emphasizes desirable properties of FSMs:
+- COFFEE (Complete, Observable, Finite, Functional, and Evolving): This playful mnemonic emphasises desirable properties of FSMs:

 - Complete: Transitions are defined for all possible inputs in all states.